apache/maven-site/content/markdown/repositories/dependencies.md

 type handler carries important extra information such as custom packaging, using `type` is more appropriate.

-Plugins and extensions may define new dependency types.
+Plugins and extensions can define new dependency types.
 This is usually required for plugins that introduce a "packaging" (lifecycle mapping) by providing an `ArtifactHandler` component with a name corresponding to the type name.